 My wife and I are considering making an offer on a house with an “illegal in-law unit.”
-The extra space would be perfect for housing our frequent out-of-town visitors, but I am a little concerned that it is listed as “illegal.”
+The extra space would be perfect for housing our frequent out-of-town visitors, and maybe even offering up as a short-term rental on one of these "sharing" sites, but I am a little concerned that it is listed as “illegal.”
 What does this mean?
 Should we go forward with our offer?

 You are right to be hesitant about buying this property.
-Property listed as “illegal” was constructed without the required construction permits.
-Buying such a property is a risk that can lead to many headaches.
+Property listed as “illegal” or unlawful was constructed without the required construction permits.
+Buying such a property is a risk that can lead to headaches.

 The good news is that you were informed of the issue prior to purchasing the property.
 This gives you the chance to carefully consider your options.